 CSV: Kaggle

-We scraped Wikipedia to get a mapping file to map films that have been adapted from books.
-These film titles are then queried on the OMDb API database to obtain IMDB/ rotten tomatoes ratings and box-office revenue.
+We scraped Wikipedia to get a list of science fiction films that have been adapted from books.
+We found 237 science fiction movie titles that have been adapted from books.
+These film titles were then queried on the OMDb API database to obtain IMDB/ rotten tomatoes ratings and box-office revenue.

 For book ratings, we scraped Goodreads for the list of book titles of interest and obtained the average user ratings for these books.